Raekwon McMillan: New England Patriots

-On March 19, 2021, McMillan signed with the New England Patriots.
-He suffered a torn ACL in practice and was placed on injured reserve on August 7, 2021.
+On March 19, 2021, McMillan signed with the Patriots.
+He suffered a torn ACL in practice and was placed on injured reserve on August 7, 2021, missing the 2021 season.

 He signed a one-year contract extension through 2022 on September 27, 2021.
 McMillan entered the 2022 season as a starting linebacker alongside Ja'Whaun Bentley, but was relegated to special teams and a backup player as the season progressed.
 He finished the season with 35 tackles, one sack, and a fumble recovery touchdown.

 On March 10, 2023, McMillan signed a contract extension with the Patriots.
+On May 25, it was announced that McMillan had suffered a partially torn Achilles tendon at organized team activities and would be placed on season-ending injured reserve, missing the entirety of his 2023 season once again.

+Despite the injury, McMillan signed a one–year, $2.25 million contract extension with the Patriots on August 14, 2023.
+He played nine games for the Patriots during the 2024 season, making 45 total tackles.
+He was waived on November 8, 2024.

+Tennessee Titans

+On December 24, 2024, McMillan was signed to the Tennessee Titans practice squad, and promoted to the active roster four days later.
+He contributed to the final two games of the Titans' 2024 season, recording one tackle.